gompa/CodeIgniter4/README.md

 ### Documentation

 The current documentation can be found [here](https://bcit-ci.github.io/CodeIgniter4/).
-As with the rest of the framwork, it is currently a work in progress, and will see changes over time to structure, explanations, etc.
+As with the rest of the framework, it is currently a work in progress, and will see changes over time to structure, explanations, etc.

 ## Important Change with index.php